Jimbly/worlds-continent-gen/README.md

 =======
 GLOV.js and the Worlds Mod API are distributed under the MIT License.

-Other code in this repo is provided for example purposes only, and no license is granted at this time.
+Other code in this repo is provided for example purposes only, Copyright 2020 Jimb Esser, and permission is only granted for use in Worlds FRVR and related mods.